vinaychilukuri/vinaychilukuri.github.io/_cases/0 - 2GUD-redesign.md

 An important finding from this research was that people have trouble with trusting technology.

 <blockquote>
-Abstracting away human intervention and making everything digital was not the way to solve for adoption, for the next 100mn.
+Abstracting away human intervention was not the way to solve for adoption, for the next 100mn.
 </blockquote>

 People cared about relying on a person that they could reach out to in case of an order failure, a return or a refund.